-[This article is part of a multi-part series about the strategic importance of Partnership co-authored by John Common and Kent Ragen.
+[This article is 1st episode in a multi-part series about the strategic importance of Partnership co-authored by John Common and Kent Ragen.
 Enjoy!]

 We’re deep into the “I’ve got good news and bad news” phase of modern marketing.
 Unfortunately, the good news is the same as the bad news: “Yay!
 Marketing is being heavily relied on to drive business value — finally!

 Oh wait…This is going to be really difficult.”

 Marketing — and CMOs in particular — have gone from “wanting a seat at the table” to being relied on for a bewildering number of deeply strategic, complex and high stakes initiatives.